Sunni Islam

 Sunni Islam (Note: (/ˈsuːni/; أهل السنة).
-It is also called Sunnism in academic studies and sometimes as Orthodox Islam, although some scholars view this translation as inappropriate.) is the largest branch of Islam and the largest religious denomination in the world.
-It holds that Muhammad did not appoint any successor and that his closest companion Abu Bakr rightfully succeeded him as the caliph of the Muslim community, being appointed at the meeting of Saqifa.
-This contrasts with the Shia view, which holds that Muhammad appointed Ali ibn Abi Talib as his successor.
+It is also called Sunnism in academic studies and sometimes as Orthodox Islam, although some scholars view this translation as inappropriate.) is the largest branch of Islam and the world's largest religious denomination.
+It holds that the Islamic prophet Muhammad did not appoint any successor and left the choice of his successor to the Muslim community.
+They believe that his father-in-law and closest friend Abu Bakr rightfully succeeded him as the caliph, being appointed at Saqifa.
+This contrasts with Shia Islam, which holds that Muhammad appointed Ali, his cousin and son-in-law, as his successor at Ghadir Khumm.
 Nevertheless, Sunnis revere Ali, along with Abu Bakr, Umar and Uthman as 'rightly-guided caliphs'.
+The Quran and ijma (scholarly consensus) form the basis of all traditional jurisprudence within Sunni Islam.
+The Sunni canonical hadith collections are The Six Books, known as Sahih al-Bukhari, Sahih Muslim, Sunan Abi Dawud, Sunan al-Tirmidhi, Sunan al-Nasa'i, and Sunan Ibn Majah.

-The term Sunni means those who observe the sunna, the practices of Muhammad.
-The Quran, together with hadith (especially the Six Books) and ijma (scholarly consensus), form the basis of all traditional jurisprudence within Sunni Islam.
-Sharia legal rulings are derived from these basic sources, in conjunction with consideration of public welfare and juristic discretion, using the principles of jurisprudence developed by the four legal schools: Hanafi, Hanbali, Maliki and Shafi'i.

-In matters of creed, the Sunni tradition upholds the six pillars of iman (faith) and comprises the Ash'ari and Maturidi schools of kalam (theology) as well as the textualist Athari school.
-Sunnis regard the first four caliphs Abu Bakr, Umar, Uthman and Ali as rashidun (rightly-guided) and revere the sahaba, tabi'in, and tabi al-tabi'in as the salaf (predecessors).
+Sharia legal rulings are derived from these sources, in conjunction with consideration of public welfare and juristic discretion, using the principles of jurisprudence developed by the four legal schools: Hanafi, Hanbali, Maliki and Shafi'i.
+In matters of creed, the Sunni tradition upholds the six pillars of Iman (faith) and comprises the Ash'ari and Maturidi schools of Kalam (theology) as well as the textualist Athari school.
+Sunnis regard the first four caliphs Abu Bakr, Umar, Uthman and Ali as Rashidun (rightly-guided) and revere the Sahaba, Tabi'in, and Tabi al-tabi'in as the Salaf (predecessors).
+Sunni Islam is sometimes referred to as "Orthodox Islam", though some scholars view this as inappropriate, and many non-Sunnis may find this offensive.
+Estimates place the global Sunni Muslim population at 1.7–1.8 billion, making Sunni Islam both the largest branch of Islam and the world's largest religious denomination.